collaborativebioinformatics/imavirus/README.md

 SRA -> Accessions

 Minimap2 will be used to query thresholded data.
+Human reference genome: hg19.
+Mouse reference genome mm10.
+See table for virus reference genomes.

 Quality control measures